aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-bmp/_index.md

 type: docs
 weight: 40
 url: /net/convert-pdf-to-bmp/
-lastmod: "2020-12-27"
+lastmod: "2021-01-15"
-description: This article describes how to convert PDF Pages to BMP image, convert all Pages to Bmp images and convert single PDF page to BMP image with C#.
+description: This article describes how to convert PDF Pages to BMP image, convert all Pages to BMP images and convert single PDF page to BMP image with C#.
 sitemap:
     changefreq: "weekly"
     priority: 0.7
 ---

-The [BmpDevice](https://apireference.aspose.com/pdf/net/aspose.pdf.devices/bmpdevice) class allows you to convert PDF pages to Bmp images.
+The [BmpDevice](https://apireference.aspose.com/pdf/net/aspose.pdf.devices/bmpdevice) class allows you to convert PDF pages to <abbr title="Bitmap Image File">BMP</abbr> images.
 This class provides a method named [Process](https://apireference.aspose.com/pdf/net/aspose.pdf.devices/bmpdevice/methods/process) which allows you to convert a particular page of the PDF file to Bmp image format.

-## Convert PDF Pages to Bmp Images
+## Convert PDF Pages to BMP Images

 {{% alert color="primary" %}}